 Driving by a car accident site where a loved one was killed might trigger negative emotions, thoughts, and reactions.

-Hearing someone share a traumatic event that you have experienced as well can trigger an emotional response.
+Hearing someone share a traumatic event that you have experienced can trigger an emotional response.

 What are your triggers?
 What is it that quickly brings a strong emotional response from you?
-Understanding your triggers will help you manage your darkness.
+Understanding your motivations will help you manage your darkness.

 Hiding your darkness can be exhausting.
 Maybe you are longing for relief from the bottled-up pressure you feel.

-It would help if you considered whether this pressure is temporary or accumulating destructive energy that will only worsen by delaying it.
+It would help to consider whether this pressure is temporary or accumulating destructive energy that will only worsen by delaying it.

 Knowing why you want to share your darkness will determine the amount of detail you are willing to share.